bajamircea/bajamircea.github.io/_posts/2018-07-06-on-coding-style.markdown

 This solution takes the dogmatic view that problems should be represented as functions.

-This naive view comes with it's own undesirable consequences.
+This naive view comes with its own undesirable consequences.

 ## Classic style